lmweber/regsplice/README.md

 `glmnet` will be installed automatically when you install `regsplice`.

-`BiocParallel` will not be installed automatically, since it is from Bioconductor instead of CRAN.
+`BiocParallel` will not be installed automatically, since it is from Bioconductor.
 It can be installed with:

 ```{r}
 source("https://bioconductor.org/biocLite.R")